NStackpole/Data_Structures/ReadMe.md

 Running The Program:
 In its current state, the main.cpp will simply run the test cases I used to create the results displayed in the research document.
-If you would like to run the code simply to test if the methods work, and now how fast they work then you will need to comment out some code, and uncomment some other code.
+If you would like to run the code simply to test if the methods work, and know how fast they work then you will need to comment out some code, and uncomment some other code.
 There are other comments in the code that will tell you where test cases begin and end, and where code that can be used to test functions that may not have been used in the test cases begins.